abramsymons/rtd-muon/docs/source/twaper.rst

 Calculating TWAP of a Pair
 **************************

-Our off-chain implementation of TWAP has the following benefits over the original on-chain TWAP of Uniswap.

-  - It detects and removes outlier prices before calculating averages to prevent price manipulations through applying a sharp rise/fall in the price for a short duration.
-  - In order to reject unexpected price changes, it applies a fuse mechanism that stops the system when a short duration average shows a large price volatility compared to a longer one.
-  - It does not require periodic transactions to register checkpoints on-chain which are costly and hard to maintain.

-Here is the technical details of how the module is implemented:

 Obtaining Price Changes
 =======================

-To calculate TWAP, a time period is defined with a source and a destination time.
+To calculate TWAP for a pair, a time period is defined with a source and a destination time.
 Also, the token prices for the defined period should be obtained from each block.
 It seems that the app needs to call ``getReserves`` for each block, calculate the price for the block by dividing ``_reserve1`` to ``_reserve0``, and calculate the average of all the prices.

 Following such an approach is a time-consuming and costly procedure because it requires numerous calls to the blockchain RPC endpoint.
 For instance, if we need the average for a 30-minute period for a network with 15-second blocks, there should be 120 calls of ``getReserves``.